jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

     }
 ```
 ### logInUser

-this method is used to log in user with already creted username, if error occured it is returned thrue the $error variable.
+this method is used to log in user with already creted username,
+if error occured it is returned thrue the $error variable.

+Parameters:
+- $email: string email of the user
+- $password: string password of the user

+The method returns $error string.
 ```php
     public function logInUser(string $email, string $password): string {